adstads1/Earthquake-Prediction-Project/README.md

 More information about the project can be read in the [notebook](Earthquake_Analysis.ipynb).

-**PCA: The model used in this project isn't highly accurate but is a good starting project to develop accurate models.**
+**PCA: The model used in this project isn't highly accurate but is a good starting project to develop upon.**

 [Here is the report for curiosity](Earthquake_pbi.pdf)